OutSystems/OutSystems.SetupTools/docs/Get-OSPlatformModules.md

 ### -PassThru
 If spedified returns the list of modules grouped by environment.
-Also returns the ServiceCenter and the Credentials parameters Useful for the Publish-OSPlatformModules function
+Also returns the ServiceCenter and the Credentials parameters.
+Useful for the Publish-OSPlatformModules cmdLet

 ```yaml
 Type: SwitchParameter